 If the drive is accessible and you can view data, the drive is probably safe.
 However, to ensure hard drive safety and avoid data loss, back up all your important files to a secure location such as an external disk or cloud storage.
 Then follow these steps to check critical SMART parameters and health status of the drive,

-Choose ‘Monitor Drive’ under ‘More Tools’ and select the connected drive from the drop-down at top-right.
+2. Click the Waffle icon at the top right and choose ‘Monitor Drive’ and select the connected drive from the drop-down at the top-right.

 And follow these steps to recover files from the inaccessible and probably corrupt (RAW) hard drive,

 IMPORTANT NOTE: In case, the drive isn’t recognized or visible when connected to the PC, you should immediately reach out to a professional data recovery service expert such as Stellar®.